CHAPTER 27. SIGNS

 Sec.
 27-212.
 Penalties. [back to top]

-Any person who fails to comply with the provisions of this Chapter may be subject to a fine of not less than fifty dollars ($50.00) nor more than five hundred dollars ($500.00) for each offense.
+Any person who fails to comply with the provisions of this Chapter shall be subject to a fine of not less than one hundred fifty dollars ($150.00) nor more than one thousand dollars ($1,000.00) for each offense.
+Each day on which any violation of this Chapter shall continue shall constitute a separate offense.
+(Ord.
+23-22)

 Sec.
 27-213.
 Appeals. [back to top]